gbif/regionalnodes/sessions/thursday-theme-3-4.md

 {% include vimeo.html id="568318390" %}

 ### Introduction to GRSciColl: registry of Scientific collections
-*Presentation by GBIF Secretariat staff Marie Grosjean, Data administrator*
+*Presentation by Marie Grosjean, Data administrator, GBIF Secretariat*
 {% include vimeo.html id="564594528" %}

 > For reference, links and examples mentioned in the presentation